strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 Python code for joining the datasets

+Excel Cleaning: remove datetime from violation date using Text to Columns

 - Use filter on Data Source page to exclude null values in Violation Date.
 - Used filter to remove years 2014 and 2019 for which complete data was not available
 - Changed the axis- Date now on Columns and Number of violations on rows.
 This made sense because this is a trend of violations.